lxylxy123456/uberxmhf/bug_088/README.md

-# Running SMP Linux in XMHF in XMHF
+# Running SMP Linux in XMHF in XMHF (more optimizations)

 ## Scope
 * KVM